 Yes, Project Transformation is that low-cost reading-boost summer camp you heard about from your school and read about in the newspaper!!
 Sign your child(ren) up as soon as you can, as space is limited.
 Send an email to firstname.lastname@example.org.
 We are looking forward to a great summer!!

-Project Transformation is a national program with three sites in Southwest Washington: In Orchards, in downtown Vancouver, and at the Camas United Methodist Church.
+Project Transformation is a national program with two sites in Southwest Washington: In Orchards, at Orchards United Methodist Church, and in downtown Vancouver, at Vancouver First United Methodist Church.
 Learn more about Project Transformation from your child’s teacher or go online to see more about the program itself.

 There is a story I often seen connected to Lent that I love very much.
 It hits at the heart of my own Lenten reflection this year.
 It is the story of Lazarus (John 11).
 In the story, Lazarus becomes sick and his sisters, in a panic and worried for him, send for their friend Jesus.
 Jesus was well known by this part of the story and traveling across the Judean countryside healing and teaching.
 Lazarus’s family knew that Jesus was a holy man with the power to heal their brother.